Why Marketing Data Discrepancies Slow Reporting Teams Down

 Beyond the direct financial impact, data discrepancies create:

-• Decision paralysis: When numbers don’t match, teams can’t agree on what’s working
+- Decision drag: When numbers don’t match, teams slow down before they can agree on what changed

 The Solution: Automated Reconciliation